2019 11

 2017 MEYNEY 93p (barrel sample)

 Tasted in April 2018.
-This property always offers great value for money and it's 2017 doesn't disappoint.
-Splendid freshness and acidity, silky fruit and tannin, velvety texture, fine structure with a gentle kick of typical for St.Estephe coarseness.
-Really, really well made!
+This property always offers excellent value for money, and 2017 doesn't disappoint.
+Splendid freshness and acidity, silky fruit and tannin, velvety texture, fine structure with a gentle kick typical for St.Estephe coarseness.
+Well made!
 58% Cabernet Sauvignon, 31% Merlot and 11% Petit Verdot.
-The latter grape variety seems to add a strong backbone to this wine.
+The latter grape variety seems to add a solid backbone to this wine.
 No frost here!

 2016 MEYNEY 94p

 Tasted in April 2018.
-Powerful with strong structure, strong backbone (Petit Verdot!) as well and splendid length.
-An awesome mixture of power and distinguished touch!
+Powerful with strong structure, strong backbone (Petit Verdot!), and splendid length.
+An excellent mixture of power and distinguished touch!

 2015 MEYNEY 93-94p

 Tasted in April 2018.
-Similar splendid quality, maybe a bit less concentrated than 2016.
-Still, it's a very impressive effort for the vintage!
+Similar splendid quality, maybe a bit less concentrated than in 2016.
+Still, it's an awe-inspiring effort for the vintage!

 2014 MEYNEY 92-93p